LTFF Upper McCloud River Fish-outs -- Level 1 Students

 Group 1 and Group 2 each have separate, 2-night overlapping reservations at the campground (overlap is Saturday night).
 Fees for these campsites are included in the registration fees.
 Lake Siskiyou Camp Resort will have restroom facilities available for campers.
 You must bring your own camping and cooking gear and food/drink for your stay at Lake Siskiyou.
 Students are strongly encouraged to stay at the group camp and enjoy the opportunity to get to know your fellow anglers.
 But, if you are absolutely opposed to the idea of camping, motel accommodations can be found in the nearby towns of Dunsmuir, Mt.
 Shasta, Weed, or possibly McCloud.

-Gear Needed: Other than any camping gear that you may decide to bring, your fishing and other gear should include: a 4 or 5 wt fly rod with floating line, at least 2-3 9ft.
+Gear Needed: Other than any camping gear that you may decide to bring, your fishing and other gear should include: a 4 or 5 wt fly rod with floating line, at least two or three 7.5 ft.
 4X tapered leaders, mono tippet spools in 3X-5X, fluoro tippet in 4X-5X, a few medium sized indicators of your choice, split-shot in at least AB & BB sizes, forceps, nippers, gel (or liquid) silicon fly floatant, dry-shake dessicant floatant, and a small or medium sized fly box (preferably watertight).
 Your registration fee includes a selection of both dry flies and nymphs for the Upper McCloud.
 We will be discussing entomology and fly imitations during our preparations meetings to help you purchase flies or tie your own to bring with you besides the limited number of flies being provided.

 Bring a pack of some sort, or a fishing vest with large back pocket, suitable to carry your fishing gear, lunch, and at least one liter of drinking water, plus a packable rain jacket or water resistant shell if there is any chance of rain or cool weather.
 Other items that you MUST have include a wading staff with a lanyard, a hat with brim or bill, polarized sunglasses, and at least one wading belt for your waders.